railsbridge-boston/cookbook/past-workshops/coordinating-2014-january.md

 A Programmer at heart that tried to do everything but programming in life only to realize writing code to solve problems actually makes me happy.

 35. Tracy Moscato
-is a graduate of the first Railsbridge and a developer for WomenLEAD, Inc.
+is a graduate of the first RailsBridge and a developer for WomenLEAD, Inc.

 ## Sponsors